arieogranovich/arie.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+- I'm a systems theorist who builds and analyzes mathematical models of complex biological and social systems.
+My goal is to understand how information is encoded into such systems and leverage this understanding towards the creation of novel modes of artificial computation.
-- I am a PhD candidate at the University of California in the Department of Mechanical Engineering.
-I am advised by [Prof. Francesco Bullo](https://fbullo.github.io/).
-My primary interest lies in studying multiagent systems, especially their applications in Machine Learning, Distributed Optimization, and Game Theory.
-Additionally, I am keen on exploring mixed human-AI teams, aiming to understand how humans and AI can collaborate effectively, leveraging each other's strengths.
+- I am a PhD student in Mechanical Engineering at UC Santa Barbara where I am fortunate to be advised by [Prof. Francesco Bullo](https://fbullo.github.io/).
+Previously, I obtained a B.S in Mathematics from Rice University.
-- Previously, I was an undergraduate student at [Indian Institute of Technology Madras's](https://www.iitm.ac.in/) Electrical Engineering Department being advised by [Prof. Ramkrishna Pasumarthy](http://www.ee.iitm.ac.in/ramkrishna/), in collaboration with [Stanford Cognitive & Systems Neuroscience Lab](https://med.stanford.edu/scsnl.html) studying Controllability in Brain Networks.
-- As an undergrad, I also worked extensively on Distributed Optimization, with labs in UC San Diego, University of Minnesota and in IIT Madras.
-I was involved with the [Computer Vision and Intelligence Group](https://iitmcvg.github.io/) at IIT Madras, working on topics in Computer Vision, Machine Learning and their applications.
-- In my leisure time, I enjoy playing and watching football(soccer), I support Manchester United.
+- In my free time, I sing acappella and bike around Southern California.